Welcome to the Apiary (Hivelogger.com prototype)

 These hives are monitored with a variety of internal climate sensors including temperature, airflow, relative humidity, and dew point.
 Site and regional ambient weather conditions such as prevailing winds, rain, soil moisture, light, and barometric pressure are also monitored.

-The purpose is to monitor and study the hive climate as it changes in relationship to daily climate.
+The purpose is to monitor and study the hive climate and its relationship to the ambient climate.
+The differences in climate are due to the behavior of the honeybees inside of the hive.
 This is a key feature that will enhance the ability to deliver proactive care, and gain a better understanding of the colony behavior throughout the life-cycle.

-Below is a sample report showing the actual real-time climate data from an Apiary in San Jose, CA.
+Below is a sample daily climate report showing real-time climate data including entry climate and comb temperatures from two beehives (Apiary in Sacramento, CA.)

-Below is a sample report showing the actual real-time entry climate and comb temperature data from a hive in San Jose, CA.
+Below is a sample weekly report showing real-time climate data including entry climate and comb temperatures from two beehives

-Below is a Weekly Bulk Mass sample report in real-time for a hive in San Jose, CA.
+Below is a Weekly Bulk Mass sample report in real-time for a beehive

 Digital surveillance systems include (IR) infrared light cameras that monitor cluster density and activity, apiary perimeter, and entrance activities.
 The entrance cameras have motion systems that detect flight operations start/stop times, and cameras combined with optical zoom can provide a detailed single bee view of a pollen load or extended abdomen.